georgi-gi/FigureCounter/README.md

 The Windows executable file is located inside Debug directory - FiguresCounter.exe.
 You can run it on your PC and test the application with user input.

 Inside FigureCounterTests you can see a Visual Studio solution for unit tests with Google Test.
+There, inside Debug, is located the FigureCounterTests.exe, which will run all unit tests for the application.